TPODAvia/PX4-Autonomous-Vehicle/README.md

 If you want to override the fcu_url value in the launch file you can do: roslaunch mavros px4.launch fcu_url:=/dev/ttyS0:921600

-#### Broadcast to QGroundControl running on another compuater on same network
+#### Broadcast to QGroundControl running on another computer on same network
 <arg name="gcs_url" default="udp://:14556@192.168.43.40:14550" />

 #### Change ROS_MASTER_URI to connect to ROS master on another computer (on the same network)